 - participation in HILT’s grant review process, providing feedback, resources, and University connections for faculty, staff, and student grant applicants;

 - consultation on the design of HILT’s 2015 faculty workshop on assessment;

-- organization of the 2015 Learning Spaces Week and development of a learning spaces 3D map.
+- organization of Learning Spaces Week and development of a learning spaces 3D map.